scolpan/advanced-solidity/README.md

 # advanced-solidity-homework

 This crowdsale contract allows users to send ETH and get back PUP (PupperCoin).
 This contract will mint the tokens automatically and distribute them to buyers in one transaction.

-The example set in the video below has the <i>goal</i> and the <i>cap</i> set at 12 ether as well as having the <i>closingTime</i> set at <i>now + 5 minutes</i> in order to showcase the contract functionality with a quick turnaround.
+The example set in the video below has the <i>goal</i> and the <i>cap</i> set at 12 ETH as well as having the <i>closingTime</i> set at <i>now + 5 minutes</i> in order to showcase the contract functionality with a quick turnaround.
+There are 3 addresses sending 4 ETH to the contract to reach the goal of 12 ETH.

 Click the play button below to watch the interaction with PupperCoin.